Counting the burials: African nations scramble to track COVID-19

 Bilal's team has begun asking families at burials whether the dead had any possible COVID-19 symptoms, such as a cough or a fever.

-(Additional reporting by Katharine Houreld Editing by Katharine Houreld and Mike Collett-White)
+(Additional reporting by Dawit Endeshaw in Addis Ababa and Katharine Houreld in Nairobi Editing by Katharine Houreld and Mike Collett-White)

 ((Giulia.Paravicini@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: giulia.paravicini.thomsonreuters.com@reuters.net))